Defence

 International cooperation

-The Territory maintains a vital role in strengthening Australia’s international cooperation with its allied partners and supporting Australia’s defence strategy.
-The Territory’s strategic location, expansive landscape and diverse training areas allow for the operation of large-scale military training and exercises, as well as the hosting of international forces.
+The Territory has a vital role in strengthening Australia’s international cooperation with its allied partners and supporting its defence strategy.
+The Territory’s strategic location, landscape and diverse training areas allow for operating large-scale military training exercises, as well as hosting international forces.

-Since 2012, the Territory has hosted the US Marine Rotational Forces–Darwin (MRF-D), a deployment of US marines aimed at enhancing Australia and US defence cooperation, interoperability and regional security.
-Over the years, the MRF-D has grown in size, complexity and capability, and numbered around 2,500 personnel in early 2025.
+Since 2012, the Territory has hosted the US Marine Rotational Forces-Darwin (MRF-D), a deployment of US marines that enhances Australian and US defence cooperation, interoperability and regional security.
+The MRF-D has grown in size, complexity and capability since its inception, with around 2,500 personnel in recent rotations.

-To strengthen its defence alliances and enhance the skills of its military personnel, Australia routinely participates in military exercises.
-The Territory hosts annual and bi-annual international military exercises including:
+Australia routinely participates in military exercises, to strengthen its defence alliances and enhance the skills of its military personnel.
+The Territory hosts annual and biannual international military exercises including:

-- Exercise Talisman Sabre, led by the Australian forces and US military, with an increasing contribution from Japan
+- Exercise Talisman Sabre, led by Australian forces and US military, with an increasing contribution from partner nations

 - Exercise Pitch Black, a large-scale air combat exercise